youtube/cobalt/starboard/README.md

          different for someone else.
       1. Update the global defines in `'target_defaults'.'defines'`, if necessary.
-      1. Replace "SbLinux" with the PlatformFullName, or default, you chose above.

 You should now be able to run gyp with your new port.
 From your `src/` directory: